 Essix retainers are the original clear plastic retainer and these can cost anywhere from $50 to $200 per set if you get them from the dentist.
 If you order them online, the cost can go down quite a bit because you're cutting out the middleman.

 If you're interested in ordering replacement Essix retainers online, make sure to choose a reputable service like Sporting Smiles.
 With Sporting Smiles, professionally trained technicians custom craft your retainers from quality materials.

-You can save even more on Sporting Smile retainers by using promo code SMILE10 at checkout to get 10% off your order.
+You can save even more on Sporting Smiles retainers by using promo code SMILE10 at checkout to get 10% off your order.
 Get yours now by clicking the button below:

 Hawley retainer replacement cost

-Hawley retainers are often the best bang for your buck, although they aren't the most aesthetic option because they have a metal bar that goes across the front of your teeth.
+Hawley retainers are often the best bang for your buck, but they aren't the most aesthetic option because they have a metal bar across the front of your teeth.
+More people report speech difficulties with this type as well.
 However, they are the most durable kind of retainer and they're easy to clean.
 They're also quite affordable, ranging from $150 to $300.

 Have a look at the table below for a summary of the different retainer costs and lifespan estimates:

 Permanent or removable?

 Wire and plastic

 $400-1000 (price for a set of 4)